To Augment or Not to Augment? Diagnosing Distributional Symmetry Breaking: Proposed Metrics

 We assume a dataset of samples from $p_X$, and obtain samples from $\bar{p}_X$ by applying random $G$-augmentations.
 As our metric of distributional symmetry breaking, we now wish to approximate some notion of distance $d$ between $p_X$ and $\bar{p}_X$ based on a finite number of samples --- but this is not straightforward to choose or compute.

 \citet{chiu2023nonparametric} set $d$ to be the maximum mean discrepancy (MMD) with respect to some choice of kernel, corresponding to a non-parametric two sample statistical test.
 However, there is not always a clear choice of kernel.
 For example, for materials datasets of geometric graphs, \citet{chiu2023nonparametric} do not provide an applicable kernel that includes chemical information.
-Rectifying this requires choosing a kernel suitable for $\mathcal{X}$, which may be non-trivial, and as noted in \citet{twosampletest}, may not return values in units that are directly interpretable. \optionalfootnote{unless used in a Monte Carlo p-value estimate}
+Rectifying this requires choosing a kernel suitable for $\mathcal{X}$, which may be non-trivial, and as noted in \citet{twosampletest}, may not return values in units that are directly interpretable.

 We propose instead applying a two sample classifier test, a common tool for detecting and quantifying distribution shift in machine learning \citep{twosampletest}.
-We train a small neural network $\NN$ to distinguish between distributions as a binary classification task, and define the distance\optionalfootnote{If we considered \emph{all} classifiers, this distance would be linearly related to the total variation distance.} $d$ between distributions as the \emph{test} accuracy:
+We train a small neural network $\NN$ to distinguish between distributions as a binary classification task, and define the distance $d$ between distributions as the \emph{test} accuracy:

-Our metric\optionalfootnote{Technically, pseudometric mention f-divergences? / reference} is then $m(p_X) := d_{class}(p_X, \bar{p}_X)$.
+Our metric is then $m(p_X) := d_{class}(p_X, \bar{p}_X)$.
 Concretely, we construct a binary classification dataset from an original dataset as shown in Figure \ref{fig:dataset_vis_creation} and Algorithm 1, with half of the dataset transformed by random group elements (label 1), and the rest unchanged (label 0).

 \textbf{Interpretation of $\bm{m(p_X)}$} The trained classifier's test accuracy is easily interpretable, reflecting how often it can distinguish between the original and symmetrized distributions.
 If $p_X$ is already group-invariant, then $p_X = \bar{p}_X$ and no network can reliably distinguish between samples from the two, so $m(p_X) \approx 1/2$.
-If in contrast $p_X$ is canonicalized in a discernable way, then $m(p_X) \approx 1$\optionalfootnote{Note that the network is asked to distinguish between two distributions that differ only by group operations (e.g. rotations), and therefore should \emph{not} be group-invariant.}.
+If in contrast $p_X$ is canonicalized in a discernable way, then $m(p_X) \approx 1$.